-Prime Minister Rishi Sunak has expressed concerns about the growing trend of mob rule replacing democratic rule in the UK.
+Prime Minister Rishi Sunak has expressed concerns regarding the growing trend of mob rule replacing democratic rule in the UK.
 In a recent meeting with police chiefs, he called for more robust police responses to protect politicians and democratic processes.
 Sunak emphasized the need for an immediate response from the police to intimidatory protests at MPs’ homes.

-The Prime Minister’s call for tougher action comes after the Home Office announced a £31 million package aimed at protecting MPs, citing the impact of the ongoing Israel-Hamas conflict as a reason for increased security.
+The Prime Minister’s call for tougher action comes following the Home Office announced a £31 million package aimed at protecting MPs, citing the impact of the ongoing Israel-Hamas conflict as a reason for increased security.
 Since the October attacks on Israel by Hamas, the UK has seen mass demonstrations across the country, with protesters demanding an end to the conflict.

 To address the issue, Sunak has summoned police bosses to Downing Street, urging them to crack down on intimidation, disruption, and subversion.
 He believes that the increasingly violent and intimidatory behavior aims to stifle free debate and prevent elected representatives from doing their jobs.
 Sunak emphasized that such actions are undemocratic and vowed to do whatever it takes to protect democracy and the values that are fundamental to the UK’s democratic system.